 If you suspect a violation of the regulations protecting bald eagles, report it to FWC’s Wildlife Alert Program.
 Potential violations can be reported by calling 888-404-3922 or by submitting information online.

 What has contributed to the recovery of the Florida bald eagle population?

 The Florida bald eagle population and eagle nests have been protected through science-based land management, regulation, public education and law enforcement.
 Following the ban of the pesticide Dichloro-Diphenyl-Trichloroethane (DDT) in 1972, Florida's eagle population increased more than 300 percent over 24 years (or three generations of bald eagles).

 I found a bald eagle nest and want to know if FWC is aware of the location.
 Where is that information?

 To determine if a nest has been documented by the FWC, visit the eagle nest locator where you can search the nesting database.
 If a nest is new or undocumented, follow the directions on the web site to report the location.
 If you are unsure if the nest is documented by FWC, e-mail BaldEagle@MyFWC.com with the following information: the county the nest is located in, the global positioning system (GPS) location or nearest address, direction, and distance to the nest and your complete contact information.
-We will check our database to determine if the nest is new or previously undocumented.

 I have a project and I am not sure if it will affect bald eagles.
 What should I do now?